Gaurav-B-R/Bank-Risk-Analytics-EDA/README.md

 Unused offer:  Loan has been cancelled by the client but at different stages of the process.

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency to default.
+In this case study, I will use EDA to understand how consumer attributes and loan attributes influence the tendency to default.